 Sugar Syrup (Atter)

-- In a saucepan, add water, sugar and rose water, stir through and bring to the boil for about 6 minutes.
-Set aside to cool down to room temp.
+- In a saucepan, add water, sugar, dairy free butter and rose water, stir through and bring to the boil for about 6 minutes.
+Set aside to cool down to room temp.2 cups White sugar, 1 cup Water, 2 tablespoon Rose water, ½ tablespoon Vegan butter

 Namoura

-- In a large mixing bowl add semolina and plant based butter, combine well using hands until a dough forms.
-Cover with cling wrap and set aside for a minimum of 30 minutes.
+- In a large mixing bowl add semolina and dairy free butter, combine well using hands until a dough forms.
+Cover with cling wrap and set aside for a minimum of 30 minutes.3 cups Coarse semolina, 1 cup Vegan butter

-- Once dough has rested, crumble dough using your fingers and add sugar, rose water, bicarb soda, baking powder, salt, coconut yoghurt and combine using your fingers.
+- Once dough has rested, crumble dough using your fingers and add sugar, rose water, bicarb soda, baking powder, salt, coconut yoghurt and combine using your fingers.1 tablespoon Rose water, 1 teaspoon Bicarbonate soda, 1 pinch Salt, 1½ teaspoon Baking powder, ½ cup White sugar, 1 cup Coconut yogurt

-- Coat baking tray with tahini and flatten dough as evenly as possible.
+- Coat baking tray 22cm (9") x 33cm (13") with tahini and flatten dough as evenly as possible.1 teaspoon Tahini

-- Use a knife to push the edges down and off the tray and then cut into squares or diamond pieces and place one almond in the middle of each piece
+- Use a knife to push the edges down and off the tray and then cut into squares or diamond pieces and place one almond in the middle of each piece30 Almonds

 - Bake in a preheated oven of 180C (356F), place in the middle of the oven for the first 15 minutes and then move it to the top for the last 15 minutes.
 Baking time is approximately 30min or until lightly golden